UBC-MDS/programming-in-python-for-data-science/chapters/module3.md

 ---
-title: 'Module 3: Not So Scary Wrangling (Table Manipulation and Chaining)'
+title: 'Module 3: Missing Values and Joining Dataframes'
 description:
   'In this module you will learn houw to do simple table manipulations (modifying columns inplace with and without the apply function.
 You will also learn about method chaining conventions (style, including multi-line).'
 prev: /module2